What Is Alcohol Withdrawal?

 After Alcohol Withdrawal: Rehabilitation Treatment

-Alcohol addiction is a complex but treatable disease that encompasses much more than physical dependence.12 Once withdrawal symptoms are managed and the patient is stabilized, they then need to confront the issues that led them to drink.13 This process may begin during detox and continue in another rehabilitation setting.
-Further treatment may involve the use of various methods of therapy, non-addictive relapse prevention medications, alcohol abuse education, life skills training, and 12-step or other mutual support groups.13
+This process may begin during detox and continue in another rehabilitation setting.
+Further alcohol rehab treatment may involve the use of various methods of therapy, non-addictive relapse prevention medications, alcohol misuse education, life skills training, and 12-step or other mutual support groups.13